-The CCI will build on lessons learned during the 1115 waiver transition of Medi-Cal only seniors and persons with disabilities into managed care, including the following:

 Continuity of care.
 Beneficiaries and stakeholders have repeatedly emphasized the importance of care continuity when considering new delivery models.
 Beneficiaries will be informed about their enrollment rights and options, plan benefits and rules, and care plan elements with sufficient time to make informed choices.
 This information will be delivered in a format and language accessible to enrollees.
+DHCS is working collaboratively with physician organizations, health plans, and advocates to improve understanding and implementation of care protections and processes.
+DHCS will include this work in its beneficiary and provider outreach.
+Further, the Medi-Cal Managed Care Division (MMCD) of DHCS will continue to work with the members of the MMCD Advisory Group (AG) to improve both the understanding of these important protections and the processes through which they are pursued.

 Person-Centered Care Coordination.
-Health plans will be responsible for providing seamless access to networks of providers across this broader continuum of care, as well as upholding strong beneficiary protections established by the state through the stakeholder process.
-The model of care will include person-centered care coordination supported by interdisciplinary care teams.
+Health plans will be responsible for providing seamless access to networks of providers across this broader continuum of care, as well as upholding strong beneficiary protections established through the stakeholder process.
+The model of care will include person-centered care coordination supported by interdisciplinary care teams (ICTs) and other coordination strategies, including behavioral health, substance use, LTSS, and other covered services.

 Beneficiary Protections.
-The demonstration will include unified requirements and administrative processes that accommodate both Medicare and Medicaid, including network adequacy requirements, outreach and education, marketing, quality measures, and grievances and appeals processes.
+The Demonstration will include unified requirements and administrative processes that accommodate both Medicare and Medicaid, including network adequacy requirements, outreach and education, marketing, quality measures, and grievances and appeals processes.

 Plan Monitoring and Oversight.
 The State will work closely with CMS, stakeholders and beneficiaries to provide strong monitoring and oversight of health plans, and to evaluate the CCI’s impact on quality and satisfaction, service utilization patterns, and costs.

 Provider Outreach and Engagement.
 The State and CMS will coordinate efforts to engage and educate providers about the CCI leading up to and during implementation.
 This work already is underway through the stakeholder work group focusing on provider outreach and engagement.
+The State continues to consider all stakeholder recommendations concerning the optimal tools, forums, and strategies to engage providers and beneficiaries about how the CCI can improve the delivery of care to beneficiaries.

 Transparency.
 Transparency and meaningful involvement of external stakeholders, including beneficiaries, has been a cornerstone in the development of the CCI and will remain so throughout its implementation.
-California has embarked on a stakeholder workgroup process and will require proof of ongoing stakeholder involvement at the local level that includes, at a minimum: a process for gathering ongoing feedback from beneficiaries and other external stakeholders on program operations, benefits, access to services, adequacy of grievance processes, and other consumer protections.
+California has embarked on a stakeholder workgroup process and will require health plans to demonstrate ongoing stakeholder involvement at the local level that includes, at a minimum, a process for gathering ongoing feedback from beneficiaries and other external stakeholders on program operations, benefits, access to services, adequacy of grievance processes, and other beneficiary protections.

 For ongoing stakeholder input, DHCS has organized a series of stakeholder workgroups.
-These workgroups are co-lead by and involve departments throughout the California Health and Human Services Agency that have been developing policy recommendations in a team setting.
-Each workgroup is co-chaired by a public stakeholder (for example, an advocate, beneficiary, county or plan representative) and a State agency representative.
+These workgroups involve departments throughout the California Health and Human Services Agency (CHHS) that have been developing policy recommendations through a team–based approach.
+Each workgroup is co-chaired by a public stakeholder (i.e., an advocate, beneficiary, county or plan representative) and a state agency representative.

 Health Plan Selection, Readiness, Contracts, and Oversight

-The State held a rigorous joint selection process with the Centers for Medicare and Medicaid Services (CMS) to identify health plans with the requisite qualifications and resources best suited to provide beneficiaries seamless access to an integrated set of benefits for the initial eight counties.
-In February 2012 the state reviewed health plan responses to the state’s Request for Solutions (RFS) for the demonstration.
+The State held a rigorous joint selection process with CMS to identify health plans with the requisite qualifications and resources best suited to provide beneficiaries seamless access to an integrated set of benefits for the initial eight counties.
+In February 2012, the State reviewed health plan responses to the State’s Request for Solutions (RFS) for the Demonstration.
 Later, in July 2012, the Model of Care for each health plan was independently evaluated by the National Committee for Quality Assurance (NCQA).